 Khumjung village 3790 m

 We retraced our steps back to Phurte village and branched off to climb towards Syangboche airstrip for lunch.
 This airstrip is used to fly in building materials to construct new lodges, shops, and homes from the nearby Phaplu airport.
 We continued uphill after lunch near the Yak farm and headed down to Khumjung village.
 The school built by Sir Edmund Hillary is at the Khumbila (Khumbu Yul Lha) entrance, the Khumbu’s protector deity, looming high above the valley consisting of Khunde and Khumjung village.
-We checked into our lodge, had a hot bucket shower.
+We checked into our lodge and had a hot bucket shower.
 We had to do this as the cold water freezes during winter and breaks the pipes.
-After that, we wandered around the village and visited the monastery that holds a “Yeti scalp” in a glass box.
+Afterwards, we wandered around the village and visited the monastery holding a “Yeti scalp” in a glass box.
 We came back for an early dinner and retired soon after.

 This morning the weather was cloudy, and we even saw a few specks of snow.
 We thought we might get the first winter snowfall.
 However, the weather improved.

-Mount Cho Oyu 8201m 6th highest peak in the world with Gokyo Lake
+Mount Cho Oyu 8201m is the 6th highest peak in the world, with Gokyo Lake

 The hike to Machermo starts with a short but steep climb but levels out to an undulating terrain after an hour.
-It is a quick 3-4 hours to reach Machermo; most trekkers stop here to allow themselves time to acclimatize.
+It is a short 3-4 hours to reach Machermo; most trekkers stop here to allow themselves time to acclimatise.
 We decided to prepare our special meal consisting of superfood and other beneficial ingredients for Tara that night as necessary to acclimatise our trekkers.

 Machermo is supposedly the last place a Sherpa lady in 1974 spotted a Yeti.
 When she saw yeti, she fainted, and when she came around, one of her yaks was killed and partially eaten.